acode/cli/README.md

 	Returns currently installed version of Autocode command line tools
 ```

-# Upgrading From Previous Versions
+# Upgrading from previous versions

 If you're running a previous version and are having issues with the CLI,
 try cleaning up the old CLI binary links first;